-- 4.1.3.3 To encourage a portion of the targeted affordable housing units be designed as shared housing units with supports to accommodate persons with special needs. - 4.1.3.4 To support the equitable distribution of affordable and shared housing across Markham neighbourhoods within permitted building forms. - To encourage that affordable and shared housing be located in proximity to rapid transit and accessible to other human services. - 4.1.3.6 To work, in collaboration with the Region, the non-profit sector, the development industry, community partners, and senior levels of government to develop an affordable housing implementation framework to implement the actions outlined in the strategy for affordable and shared housing to: - a) identify opportunities and optimal locations for affordable and shared housing early in the development process; - b) increase opportunities for family housing types in Markham Centre, the Langstaff Gateway and key development areas; - require housing policies within all new secondary plans and comprehensive block plans, where appropriate, to demonstrate how the affordable and shared housing targets referenced in Section 4.1.3.2 will be met; - d) require housing impact statements, for mid-rise and high-rise development proposals exceeding 500 dwelling units or two apartment buildings, to identify: - i. the number of proposed new affordable and shared housing units; - ii. the estimated rents and/or initial sales prices of the affordable and shared housing units by type; and - iii. where construction of the units is expected to occur in phases, information regarding the number of affordable and shared housing units to be provided per phase; - e) facilitate the timely processing of development applications for affordable and shared housing projects; - f) develop new approaches to the delivery of affordable and shared housing to achieve the targets outlined in the strategy; - g) encourage the development of intrinsically more affordable housing, which may include consideration of modest amenities, standard materials, minimal details and flexibility; - h) support affordable and shared housing projects that receive funding under senior government programs; and - i) consider financial incentives for qualifying affordable and shared housing projects. - 4.1.3.7 To provide for a diverse range of shared housing categorized by the scale of the building form and the level of support services as follows: shared housing small scale; shared housing large scale; shared housing long term care; and shared housing supervised. - That shared housing shall be developed in accordance with the specific use policies of Section 8.13.9.
+- b) unit tenure: percentage of new housing units targeted as rental and ownership units by 2031; and - c) unit affordability: 25 percent of new housing units across Markham, and 35 percent of new housing units in Markham Centre, the Langstaff Gateway, and key development areas, be affordable to low and moderate income households. - 4.1.3.3 To encourage a portion of the targeted affordable housing units be designed as shared housing units with supports to accommodate persons with special needs. - 4.1.3.4 To support the equitable distribution of affordable and shared housing across Markham neighbourhoods within permitted building forms. - 4.1.3.5 To encourage that affordable and shared housing be located in proximity to rapid transit and accessible to other human services. - 4.1.3.6 To work, in collaboration with the Region, the non-profit sector, the development industry, community partners, and senior levels of government to develop an affordable housing implementation framework for achieving the actions outlined in the strategy for affordable and shared housing by: - a) identifying opportunities and optimal locations for affordable and shared housing early in the development process; - b) identifying opportunities for family housing types in Markham Centre, the Langstaff Gateway and key development areas; - c) requiring housing policies within all new secondary plans and comprehensive block plans, where appropriate, to demonstrate how the affordable and shared housing targets referenced in Section 4.1.3.2 will be met; - d) encouraging implementation of the affordable and shared housing targets referenced in Section 4.1.3.2 and monitoring the progress towards achieving the targets by requiring housing impact statements referred to in Section 4.1 to identify: - the estimated rents and/or initial sales prices of the proposed new housing units by type; - ii. the relationship of the proposed new housing units to the Region's annual maximum affordable housing thresholds for Markham; and - iii. where construction of the units is expected to occur in phases, information required in Sections 4.1.3.6 d) i and ii. shall be provided for the proposed new housing units in each phase; - e) facilitating the timely processing of development applications for affordable and shared housing projects; - f) developing new approaches to the delivery of affordable and shared housing to achieve the targets outlined in the strategy; - g) encouraging the development of intrinsically more affordable housing, which may include consideration of modest amenities, standard materials, minimal details and flexibility within units; - h) supporting affordable and shared housing projects that receive funding under senior government programs; and - i) considering financial incentives for qualifying affordable and shared housing projects.

+- 4.1.3.7 To provide for a diverse range of shared housing categorized by the scale of the building form and the level of support services as follows: shared housing small scale; shared housing large scale; shared housing long term care; and shared housing supervised. - 4.1.3.8 That shared housing shall be developed in accordance with the specific use policies of Section 8.13.9.